-SRE evolved at Google in its early 2000 as a medium to measure system reliability with engineering and operations practices.
+SRE evolved at Google in early 2000 as a medium to measure system reliability with engineering and operations practices.
 SRE has been an apt methodology to be adapted when operations are handled as a software issue.
-It is a software-first approach that assures good health of huge, complicated systems and continuously oversees the reliability and scalability of systems.
-SRE is responsible for sharing information between the development and operations team, making the entire process easy and flexible.
+It is a software-first approach that assures the good health of huge, complicated systems and continuously oversees the reliability and scalability of systems.
+SRE is responsible for sharing information between the development and operations teams, making the entire process easy and flexible.

-SRE talks more about how things are to be done and what are the team priorities.
+SRE talks more about how things are to be done and what are the team’s priorities.
 It is a discipline that considers different phases of software development and its relevant application to IT-related tasks.
 SRE deals with stakeholders to finalize on Service Level Indicators (SLI) and Service Level Objectives (SLO).
 SLI focus on metrics related to time like request throughputs per second and SLO focuses on targets for collective SLI like last 30 days data etc.

 SRE teams are continuously creating a balance between the reliability and delivery speed of the systems.
 They work in such a way that code can be written proactively, and services can be developed to enhance the reliability factor.
 This reduces the stress put on the operations teams.
 SRE teams are more focused on production management and operation concepts of any application.